 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 It is important not to miss your dose.
 If you miss a dose during the first 2 weeks, do not make up the missed dose.
 If you miss a dose after the first 2 weeks, take the missed dose as soon as you can.

 Do not take this medicine with any of the following medications:

 certain medicines for fungal infections like fluconazole, itraconazole, ketoconazole, posaconazole, voriconazole

 This medicine may also interact with the following medications:

 antiviral medicines for HIV or AIDS

-certain medicines used to treat infections like azithromycin, chloroquine, ciprofloxacin, clarithromycin, clofazimine, erythromycin, gemifloxacin, levofloxacin, moxifloxacin, norfloxacin, ofloxacin, pentamidine
+certain antibiotics like azithromycin, chloroquine, ciprofloxacin, clarithromycin, erythromycin, gemifloxacin, levofloxacin, moxifloxacin, norfloxacin, ofloxacin, pentamidine

-certain medicines for irregular heart beat like amiodarone, disopyramide, dofetilide, ibutilide, procainamide, propafenone, quinidine, sotalol
+certain medicines for irregular heart beat like amiodarone, disopyramide, ibutilide, procainamide, propafenone, quinidine, sotalol

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.